Find Affordable College Courses

 The colleges and universities below are the most popular for clinical laboratory science majors pursuing a associate degree.

-Our analysis found Reynolds Community College to be the most popular school for clinical/medical laboratory science students who want to pursue a associate degree in Virginia.
-Located in the suburb of Richmond, Reynolds Community College is a public school with a moderately-sized student population.
+Our 2023 rankings named Reynolds Community College the most popular school in Virginia for clinical/medical laboratory science students working on their associate degree.
+Located in the suburb of Richmond, Reynolds Community College is a public college with a moderately-sized student population.

 Women make up 84% of the clinical laboratory science majors at the school.